This set of Casting Interview Questions and Answers for freshers focuses on “Testing of Molding Sand”.

 d) 550 cc

-9. Grain distribution is not determined by Grain fineness test.
+9. Grain distribution is not determined by the Grain fineness test.

 Explanation: For knowing the exact details of the compositions present in the sand, various tests have to be performed, one of them is grain fitness test.
 Grain fineness test determines the grain size, grain distribution and grain fineness.